Descendants of George and Lucy Wood

-Unknown Couple: David & Mary or Ezekiel & Charlotte?
+Unknown Couple: either David & Mary WOOD or Ezekiel & Charlotte TURNER

 I found the above photographs in the home of my paternal grandparents Walter and Mabel McCord Wood after my grandmother passed away in 1968.
 Since both my father and his parents had passed away, there was no one available to identify this couple.
-For a number of years I assumed that this couple was George A. and Lucy Turner Wood.
-However, recently these photos have been identified as tintype copies of daguerreotypes taken shortly after 1840, too early to be George and Lucy born in 1848 and 1851 respectively.
+For a number of years I assumed that this couple was George A. and Lucy Turner Wood as the man bears a strong resemblance to my grandfather Walter G Wood and his brothers shown below.
+However, recently these photos have been identified as tintype copies of daguerreotypes taken shortly after 1840, too early to be George and Lucy born in 1848 and 1851 respectively, and likely wedding pictures.
 This early date is based on the fact that the daguerreotypes process was available in the 1840s and that the clothing they are wearing is from that period.
 As a result, I now believe that this couple is either George's or Lucy's parents: Dr. David and Mary Day Wood, or Ezekiel E. and Charlotte W. Thompson Turner.